MultiCoreNetwork/carpet-redcraft-addons/README.md

 ## illusionersSpawnInRaids

-Allows illusioners to spawn in raids (It needs restart to turn it off)
+Allows illusioners to spawn in raids (It needs restart)

 - Type: `boolean`
 - Default value: `false`